-The Group maintains a Board approved policy on the employment of relatives, which establishes minimum standards regarding the employment of immediate family members or other relatives throughout every phase of the employment relationship (such as recruiting, hiring and internal transfers).
-The Group needs to obtain NRGC approval for any appointment of first or second-degree relatives if they relates to any Board member, Sharia Supervisory Board, or Executive Management.
-Recruitment of third or fourth degree relatives may be allowed.
-However, should not work in positions where there is an actual, potential, or perceived conflict of interest or opportunity for collusion, this includes (but not limited to) where one individual may be able to assign, process, review, approve, audit financial transactions, or otherwise affect the work of the others through direct oversight on each other.
-Human Resources Department and Risk Management Department are both responsible to examine applications before recruitments to ensure no actual or potential conflict of interest exists according to the approved policies, particularly the Code of Conduct and Conflict of Interest policies.
-Accordingly, any hiring decision relating to a relative must be made in consultation with the Internal Audit.
-The principles of this policy also apply to transferring employees from one Department to another, promoted, or upgraded.
+The Group maintains a Board approved policy on the employment of relatives, which establishes minimum The Code is intended to serve as a source of guiding principles standards regarding the employment of immediate family for Directors, who are encouraged to bring questions about members or other relatives throughout every phase of the particular circumstances that may implicate one or more of employment relationship (such as recruiting, hiring and the provisions of this Code to the attention of the Chairman internal transfers).
+The Group needs to obtain NRGC approval of the Audit Committee, who may consult with inside or for any appointment of first or second-degree relatives if outside legal counsel as appropriate. they relates to any Board member, Sharia Supervisory Board, or Executive Management.
+Recruitment of third or fourth 8.1 Expectations from the Board degree relatives may be allowed.
+However, should not work in positions where there is an actual, potential, or perceived • Adherence to the highest standards of honest and conflict of interest or opportunity for collusion, this includes (but not limited to) where one individual may be able to assign, process, review, approve, audit financial transactions, between personal and professional relationships or otherwise affect the work of the others through direct oversight on each other.
+Human Resources Department • Full, fair, accurate, sensible, timely and meaningful and Risk Management Department are both responsible to examine applications before recruitments to ensure no the regulatory authorities; actual or potential conflict of interest exists according to the approved policies, particularly the Code of Conduct and • Compliance with applicable laws, rules, and regulations; Conflict of Interest policies.
+Accordingly, any hiring decision relating to a relative must be made in consultation with the • To redress misuse or misapplication of the Group's assets Internal Audit.
+The principles of this policy also apply to and resources; transferring employees from one Department to another, • The highest level of confidentiality and fair dealing within promoted, or upgraded.

-The Group's Code of Business Conduct and Ethics applies to members of the Board, as well as Executive Management, officers, employees, agents, consultants and others, when they are representing for the Group.
-The Board of Directors and Executive Management acts ethically at all times and acknowledge their adherence to the approved policies.
-Any waiver of the Code of Business Conduct and Ethics for a Director or Executive Officer may be granted only by the Board or the appropriate Board Committee, and must be promptly disclosed to the shareholders.
+The Group's Code of Business Conduct and Ethics applies to members of the Board, as well as Executive Management.
+8.2 Conflict of interest officers, employees, agents, consultants and others, when A conflict of interest occurs when personal interest of any they are representing for the Group.
+The Board of Directors Board member interferes (or appears to interfere in any way) with the interests of the Group.
+Every Board member has a and Executive Management acts ethically at all times and acknowledge their adherence to the approved policies. responsibility to the Group, its shareholders and to each other.
+Any waiver of the Code of Business Conduct and Ethics for Although this duty does not prevent them from engaging in a Director or Executive Officer may be granted only by the personal transactions and investments, however, it demands

+Board or the appropriate Board Committee, and must be promptly disclosed to the shareholders.